TjitteS/OpenSmartEnergyConverter/README.md

 * A tool for flashing STM32 microcontroller, like ST-link
 * [TAG-Connect](https://www.tag-connect.com/debugger-cable-selection-installation-instructions/st-link-v2) programming cable

-The firmware is written in C and is built using the STM32CubeIDE environment. in the environment, two build configurations are defined: Debug and Simulation. the simulation build configuration is used to test firmware.
+The firmware is written in C and is built using the STM32CubeIDE environment.
+In the environment, two build configurations are defined: Debug and Simulation. the simulation build configuration is used to test firmware.
 In this build, a simulator is added in instead of the real hardware power electronics.
 This way it can simulate the control algorithm and other things, without having the risk of destroying the hardware.
 When enough confidence is built up during testing, the Debug configuration is used to turn the real thing on.
-Fingers crossed and hope the simulator was accurate enough!
+Fingers crossed!

-After uploading the (stable) firmware, using an ST-link with tag connect, the configuration tool can be used to set the hardware settings.
+After uploading the (stable) firmware using an ST-link with tag connect, the configuration tool can be used to set the hardware settings.
 Once these are set correctly, the device should be ready for use.

 In the tool, an acurate lab power supply can be used to calibrate the voltage and current sensors on the converter.
-After doing this, the acuarcy is much higher and lower tolarance componants can be used.
-Note that it is not necacery for the converter to work.
+After doing this, the acuarcy is much higher and lower tolarance components can be used.
+Note that this is not stricktly necessary for the converter to work.

 ![Tool](Pictures/tool02.png)